When you think of couple Ned and Ariel Fulmer, no-holds-barred silliness is probably the first thing that comes to mind...

 Living Room and Bathroom: Premium Roman Shades in Wilmington White with a cordless lift, plain fold, and light filtering liner.

-Master Bedroom: Premium Roman Shades in Tantalum Antique with a plain fold, and white blackout liner.
+Main Bedroom: Premium Roman Shades in Tantalum Antique with a plain fold, and white blackout liner.
 Easy Classic Pleat Drapery in Tantalum Antique with Premium Blackout White Liner and Decorative Rod in Oil Rubbed Bronze.

 Nursery: Premier Decorative Roller Shades in Stria Tawny Lines with blackout backing.